 All of these things help to build confidence, creativity, self-awareness and more mindfulness.
 It takes practice and won’t be easy the first time you try it.
-But just with anything else you try that’s new, it takes some effort and before you know it you’ll be a pro.
+But just with anything else you try that’s new, it takes some effort and practice.
+But before you know it you’ll be a pro.

 7 Things To Do Alone